It’s been a year, and the pandemic still doesn’t seem to be going anywhere any time soon.

 Contrary to popular belief, axing your marketing strategy is the last thing you want to remove from your budget right now.
 Instead, you need a different approach to the way you market.

-Below are five tips to help you pivot your marketing strategy to give you the best chance of emerging stronger during the remainder of the pandemic’s reign.
+Below are five tips to help you pivot your marketing strategy to give you the best chance of emerging stronger and keeping your business afloat.

 1. Reassure Your Customers